KSDunne/whisper_riding_school/README.md

 ### Typography

+Google Fonts were used to import Inter and Quicksand fonts into styles.css.
+A generic sans-serif font was chosen as a back-up font.
+These were chosen as they are easy to read and are common to modern website design.

 ### Color

 Since this business offers outdoor services such as horse riding lessons I chose earthy colours.
 Colors were adapted from palettes generated using [Venngage's Accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).